-The Company has adopted and applies the Hellenic Corporate Governance Code (HCGC) issued by the The revised Internal Rules and Regulations of the Company, approved by the Board of Directors in Febru-Hellenic Council of Corporate Governance (ESED) in June 2021 (hereinafter "HCGC" or the "Code") which ary 2021, aim at regulating the organization and functioning of the Company to secure business integrity, replaced the initial version of the Code issued in 2013 and was adopted by the Company in 2014.
-The Board transparency, control over management and decision-making as well as compliance with the legal and takes seriously its responsibility for effective corporate governance and delivery of long-term shareholder regulatory framework and the obligations deriving from the Concession Agreement. and interested parties reward and its decisions are taken in light of these considerations.
-I am pleased to Furthermore, the Company regularly updates its Articles of Association and the Company's Policies and report to you directly on OPAP's governance activities.
+The Company has adopted and applies the Hellenic Corporate Governance Code (HCGC) issued by the Hellenic Council of Corporate Governance (ESED) in June 2021 (hereinafter "HCGC" or the "Code") which replaced the initial version of the Code issued in 2013 and was adopted by the Company in 2014.
+The Board takes seriously its responsibility for effective corporate governance and delivery of long-term shareholder and interested parties reward and its decisions are taken in light of these considerations.
+I am pleased to report to you directly on OPAP's governance activities.